jundalisay/superb/content/en/research/descartes/world/chapter-15b.md

 By the same token, however, they should bend greatly in returning from the comet toward the earth, so that they can reach the earth only very feebly and in very small quantity.

+This can happen when the comet is still far from the heaven that contains the sun.
+- If it were close to the sun's heaven, it would cause that heaven's surface to curve inward*.

+> *Superphysics note: This is the same as the bending of Einstein's spacetime fabric

-Beyond that, since this can happen when the comet is still rather far from the heaven that contains the sun (for otherwise, if it were close to that heaven, it would cause the heaven's surface to curve inward), its distance also impedes it from receiving as many rays as when it is ready to enter the heaven.
-As for the rays it receives from the fixed star at the center of the heaven containing it, it cannot send them back toward the earth any more than the moon, being new, can send back those of the sun.
+Its far distance also impedes it from receiving as many rays as when it is ready to enter the sun's heaven.
+- That commet receives rays from the fixed star at the center of the heaven containing it.
+- It cannot send those rays back toward the earth any more than the moon, being new, can send back those of the sun.

-But, what is even more noteworthy regarding those comets is a certain refraction of their rays, which is ordinarily the reason why some of them appear about [the comets] in the form of a tail or of a curl.[67]
+Those comets posses a certain refraction of their rays.
+- This is why some of them appear around the comets as a tail or a curl*.

-You will easily understand this if you cast your eyes on this figure, where
+> *Translator's Note: In the Assayer (trans.
+Drake in Drake and O’Malley, Controversy (see n.45), 190), Galileo describes the phenomenon as a “curl” [chioma].
+Descartes’ term is chevelure, which literally means “head of hair”

-{{< img src="/graphics/physics/world15bb.gif" alt="Comets" cap="" >}}
+{{< img src="/graphics/physics/world15c.gif" alt="Comets" cap="" >}}

 Let:
 - `S` be the sun